abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 - Language and Framework Identification — 95 total tests passing with 71 new tests in a comprehensive unit tests
 - Video Analyzer — 17 tests passing for the new implementation
-- Generate Chronological Skill List — all tests implemented and passing
+- Generate Chronological Skill List — all tests implemented and passing with good coverage
+- Photo Analyzer - all tests implemented and passing with good coverage

 Each code feature was tested using pytest with coverage reports, and manual testing where needed.